Evolution of magnetic fields through cosmological perturbation theory: FLRW background

-with $a(\tau)$ the scale factor.
-Hereafter the Greek indices run from 0 to 3, and the Latin ones run from 1 to 3, we will work with conformal time $\tau$, and a prime denotes the derivative with respect to $\tau$.
-The Einstein's components tensor in this background are given by
+with $a(\tau)$ the scale factor with $\tau$ the conformal time.
+Hereafter the Greek indices run from 0 to 3, and the Latin ones run from 1 to 3 and a prime denotes the derivative with respect to $\tau$.
+The Einstein tensor components in this background are given by

 with $H=\frac{a^{\prime}}{a}$ the Hubble parameter.
 We consider the background filled with a single barotropic fluid where the energy momentum tensor is

 with $\mu_{(0)}$ the energy density and $P_{(0)}$ the pressure.
 The comoving observers are defined by the four-velocity $u^{\nu}=(a^{-1},0,0,0)$ with $u^{\nu}u_{\nu}=-1$ and the conservation law for the fluid is